Ya-Zahra/myket-apk-downloader-firefox/README.md

 ### Known issues

-1. You can't select the `SDK` version, it's hardcoded to value `17`!
-(Jelly Bean 4.2.x and above)
+1. You can't select the `SDK` version, it's hardcoded
-2. You can't select the `CPU` architecture, it's hardcoded to value `armeabi-v7a,armeabi`!
+2. You can't select the `CPU` architecture, it's hardcoded
 3. You can't download applications you've bought!